 Learn and Build Experience: locations, dates, costs, application

-The 2014 Learn and Build Experience trip application is now closed.
+The 2015 Learn and Build Experience trip application will be posted in early January.

 Learn and Build Experience alumni and international trip details

 Albany, Georgia – Learn and Build alumni trip

 Flint River Habitat for Humanity